 Operating expenses in 2011 were \$207,033 is an increase of \$40,406 compared to 2010.
 The increase in operating expenses in 2011 is due to increases in related party services, fuel, insurance, other operating expense and professional services, which were partially offset by decreases in maintenance and ARO accretion expense.
 Operating expenses in 2010 were \$166,627.
 This is an increase of \$25,168 compared to 2009.
-The increase in operating expenses in 2010 is primarily due to increases in related party services, ARO accretion expense, fuel, maintenance, insurance and professional services, which were partially offset by decreases in depreciation expense, utilities and other operating expenses.
+The increase in operating expenses in 2010 is primarily due to increases in related party services, ARO accretion expense, fuel, maintenance, insurance and professional services, which were partially offset by decreases in related party services.